deeptools/deepTools/docs/content/help_glossary.rst

 * text file
 * similar to BED file (not the same!), it can *only* contain 4 columns and the 4th column *must* be a score
 * again, read the `UCSC description <https://genome.ucsc.edu/FAQ/FAQformat.html#format1.8>`_  for more details
-* 4  exemplary lines from a bedGraph file (like BED files following the UCSC convention, the start position is 0-based, the end-position 1-based in bedGraph files):
+* 4  example lines from a bedGraph file (like BED files following the UCSC convention, the start position is 0-based, the end-position 1-based in bedGraph files):
 ::

     chr1 10 20 1.5